 Question Management response 9.
 What is the nature and extent of oversight and governance over management's financial reporting process relevant to accounting estimates, including: Management's process for making significant accounting estimates The methods and models used The resultant accounting estimates included in the financial statements.
 Once the outcome of any accounting estimates have been reviewed and validated by the technical accounting team (as described in response to 8 above) there is a further process of internal reporting and approval by the deputy s.151 officer and s.151 officer prior to those accounting estimates being included in the published draft financial statements.
+Further to this Grant Thornton as part of the financial statements audit test the councils estimates and report back to Audit Committee their findings within the Audit Findings Report.
 This process of review by deputy s.151/s.151 officer is supported by the preparation of a briefing note which highlights all material areas of accounting estimate and provides details of the estimation technique used, the additional reviews which have been carried out by the technical accounting team and rationale for any significant movements.
 10. Are management aware of transactions, events, conditions (or changes in these) that may give rise to recognition or disclosure of significant accounting estimates that require significant judgement (other than those in Appendix A)?
 Management are not aware of any transactions, events or conditions other than those set out in Appendix A that would require significant judgement.
 11. Are the management arrangements for the accounting estimates, as detailed in Appendix A reasonable?
-Yes 12.
-How is the Audit Committee provided with assurance that the arrangements for accounting estimates are adequate?
+Yes.
+12. How is the Audit Committee provided with assurance that the arrangements for accounting estimates are adequate ?
 Accounting estimates and judgements are reported to Audit Committee as part of the various reports seeking approval for Accounting Policies and the Statement of Accounts.
 A focus on accounting estimates is also included in annual training provided to Audit Committee members in advance of their review and scrutiny of the financial statements to ensure that they have the required skills / knowledge to consider and challenge if required.
+Audit Committee can gain further assurance from Grant Thornton's Audit Findings Report, which is published following completion of the financial statements audit.